-Reading and the Brain
+c) Reading and the Brain

 The hypothesis thus emerging from qualitative and qualitative research - that shared reading creates live activation of often under-used aspects of self, in disruption of default mechanisms - has received further support over the past decade from CRILS’ work with neuroscientists, conducted in relation to individuals reading alone.
 Brain-imaging puts to the test William James’ experiential idea of hot spots lighting up in the nascent thinking of the brain.

 The first experiment in this area examined the effect on brain activity of Shakespeare’s characteristic use of functional shift (FS).28 FS is the process by which one part of speech is dramatically transformed into another grammatical mode without significant change of shape, offering a powerfully compressed instance of Shakespeare’s rapid movement from one sense to another, as achieved in the sudden creation of metaphor.
 Thus ‘To lip a wanton in a secure couch’ (Othello, IV.i.70); ‘He childed as I fathered’ (King Lear, III.vi.103); ‘I shall see/Some squeaking Cleopatra boy my greatness/I’ the posture of a whore’ (Antony and Cleopatra, V.ii.215-17).29 Using electroencephalography (EEG), the study measured the electrical activity in the brain produced by sentences in which FS occurs relative to control sentences.
 The processing of, for example, (a) Shakespeare’s ‘A father and a gracious aged man: him have you madded’ (King Lear) was compared to that of three equivalent sentences in which the critical word was replaced (b) by a simple norm (‘enraged’), (c) a semantically incongruent verb (‘poured’) and (d) a verb at once semantically and syntactically unsuitable (‘charcoaled’).
 In EEG an increase in the amplitude of the P600 wave signals the violation of the syntactic structure of a sentence (peaking 600 milliseconds after the word which upsets grammatical integrity); an increase in the N400 wave (occurring 400 milliseconds after the triggering word) takes place when the semantic integrity of a sentence seems disrupted, in defiance of meaningfulness.
 In the above examples, sentence (b) is the control with no semantic or grammatical violations; (d) is the wildest example effecting both semantic and grammatical violations; and (c) is like a purposeless version of the difficulty in processing a functional shift, making only nonsense.
-The achievement of (a) is that the brain can still recognize fundamental sense amidst the electric surprise of ‘madded’ which meanwhile creates a suddenly raised level of attention and a newly primed alertness to difficulty.
+The achievement of (a) is that the brain can still recognise fundamental sense amidst the electric surprise of ‘madded’ which meanwhile creates a suddenly raised level of attention and a newly primed alertness to difficulty.
 This is a positive use of what is called prediction error,30 but here is no error, neither mistake by the poet nor incapacity in the reader.
 Instead by the baulking of simple automacity – adjective, noun, verb travelling all too easily left to right across the page - functional shift forces the mind away from knowing in advance into enlivened search for pathways to meaning.

 Further experimentation on functional shift with fMRI scanners31 showed there was a shift in activation from normal automatic processing structures in the left hemisphere to additional networks in the right hemisphere usually involved in decoding non-literal aspects of language.
 This included activity in the basal ganglia also observed when bilinguals are led to switch from one language to another - as if such poetry were indeed a second language.
 This is the literary brain in action.